HuaGu-Dragon/start_gaming/README.md

 Just aim to relax you.

 # Errors

       This function will return an error if the game is not found in the registry.
-      This function will return an error if the game executable is not found.

 # Panics

       This function will return an PANIC if the game executable is not found.

 # Safety

       This function is not marked as unsafe, but it is not safe to use in a concurrent environment.
       It is just for fun.